 Our policies have been developed in consultation with pediatricians and the available literature on illness in early childhood settings.
-We ask you to carefully review the following criteria to determine whether your child is well enough to attend the Center:
+We ask you to carefully review the following criteria to determine whether your child is well enough to attend the Center.
+Temporary exclusion is recommended when the child has any of the following: